GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
+#### January 21, 2022
+Replace USBPorts kext with USBMap kext

+*Now because customizing USB on macOS has become very complicated, the default is changed to USBMap.kext which can be directly and easily customized on Windows.
+Go to [Advanced Used](#advanced-used) to see how to use my customized USB mapping.*

 #### January 17, 2022
 * Adjust some options in Config.plist